 Your vehicle’s brakes are essential when it comes to properly controlling your vehicle.
 Each time you drive your vehicle you use your brakes.
 Over time your brake pads will begin to wear down.
 Once this occurs, they will need to be replaced.
 Because your brake pads are essential, when you begin to see signs that they need to be replaced, you will want to get it done right away.
-For those who don’t know what signs to look for in worn down brakes, Citywide Towing will share some of the basic signs that tell you your brakes need replacing to avoid a breakdown or car accident.
+For those who don’t know what signs to look for in worn down brakes, Citywide Towing Service will share some of the basic signs that tell you your brakes need replacing to avoid a breakdown or car accident.

 Worn Brake Pads Make a Grinding Noise